BastAldo/mtp.ap0.it/docs/01_FUNCTIONALITY.md

 ```

 #### Trainer State Machine & Flow
 The trainer operates as a state machine.
 The primary user flow is as follows:

 1.  **Ready (`ready`):** The trainer displays the current exercise and series number.
 Awaits user input to begin.
-2.  **Announcing (`announcing`):** Before every new phase, this 0.75-second state is activated.
+2.  **Announcing (`announcing`):** Before every new action phase, this 0.75-second state is activated.
 It displays the name of the upcoming phase (e.g., "UP", "REST") with a flashing visual effect and an audio tick to alert the user.
+It then automatically transitions to the announced phase.
 3.  **Preparing (`preparing`):** A 3-second countdown to prepare the user for the first series of an exercise.
 4.  **Action (`action`):** The core execution phase.
-    -   For **`reps`**-based exercises, the trainer automatically cycles through timed phases as defined by the exercise's `tempo` object (e.g., `up`, `hold`, `down`), each with its own countdown.
+    -   For **`reps`**-based exercises, the trainer automatically cycles through timed phases (e.g., `up`, `hold`, `down`).
+Each phase is preceded by the `announcing` state.
     -   For **`time`**-based exercises, a single countdown for the specified `duration` is run.
-5.  **Paused (`paused`):** The user can pause the workout at any time during the `action` state.
-The timer stops.
-The user must click "RESUME" to continue.
+5.  **Paused (`paused`):** The user can pause the workout at any time.
-6.  **Rest (`rest`):** After a set is completed, the trainer enters a rest period.
-A countdown for the specified `rest` duration is shown.
+6.  **Rest (`rest`):** This state is triggered when a "Rest" item is encountered in the workout list.
+It runs a countdown for the user-defined duration.
-7.  **Advancement:** After a rest period or set completion, the system automatically determines whether to proceed to the next series of the same exercise or to the next exercise in the routine.
+7.  **Advancement:** After any state completes, the system proceeds to the next item in the workout list.
-8.  **Finished (`finished`):** Once all exercises in the routine are complete, the trainer automatically transitions to the Debriefing View.
+8.  **Finished (`finished`):** Once all items in the routine are complete, the trainer automatically transitions to the Debriefing View.

 ### 2.4.
 Debriefing View

 -   **Activation:** Appears automatically when a workout is completed or manually terminated.
--   **Content:**
-    -   **Summary:** Displays a list of all exercises completed during the session.
+-   **Content:** Displays a summary of all exercises completed.
-    -   **Text Report:** Generates a pre-formatted, multi-line string summarizing the workout, ready for sharing.
--   **Actions:**
+-   **Actions:** "Copy for Coach" and "Return to Calendar".
-    -   **Copy for Coach:** Copies the text report to the user's clipboard.
-    -   **Return to Calendar:** Switches the view back to the main Calendar.

 ```plaintext
 +-----------------------------------------+